DuckyOnQuack-999/HyprRice/README.md

 # Verify Python version (3.10+ required)
 python --version

-# Reinstall in development mode
+# Reinstall in development mode (clean installation)
 pip install -e . --force-reinstall

+# If you see setuptools warnings, they should be resolved in v1.0.0+
+# The project now uses modern pyproject.toml packaging
 ```

 #### Runtime Issues